ESGF/esgf-vocab/README.md

   - Perform cross-validation and search operations.
   - Supports case-sensitive, wildcard, and approximate matching.

-[To check: this is less of a feature and more of a design choice no?
-You can't use esgvoc without this cache, it always downloads first.]
 - **Caching**:
   - Download CVs to a local database for offline use.
   - Keep the local cache up-to-date.